 In the southern states such as North Carolina, South Carolina, and Georgia, the most commonly stocked fish include bullhead catfish, largemouth bass, sunfish, crappie, carp, and shad.
 As a result, the balance of these varieties will allow game fish like largemouth bass to grow large and provide excellent opportunities for anglers.

 Pond stocking in South Carolina will be nearly the same as in Georgia and North Carolina in terms of the variety of species.

 What Do You Use For Pond Fishing

-You don’t need expensive fishing equipment to catch fish in ponds.
+One of the best pond fishing tips is that you don’t need expensive fishing equipment to catch fish.
 Lightweight rods and reels will be all that is necessary to reel in your catch.
 Visit a local sporting goods store for a rod and reel combination.

 What Is The Best Bait For Pond Fishing

-Depending on the type of fish you are trying to catch, the bait can vary between living and artificial.
+When it comes to the best bait for pond fishing, it is highly dependent on the type of fish you are trying to catch.
+The bait can vary between living and artificial.

-Some of the best live baits include nightcrawler worms for catfish, panfish, or bass and live shiners for largemouth bass.
+Some of the best live pond fishing bait include nightcrawler worms for catfish, panfish, or bass and live shiners for largemouth bass.
 To find a bait store, search the internet for bait shop near me.

-Artificials can be equally as effective.
+Artificials can be equally as effective in public ponds and private ponds.
 Small jigs are ideal for sunfish and crappie, crankbaits and soft plastic worms for bass, and scented soft plastic baits on the bottom for catfish.